graymadness/AWEngine_Packet/README.md

 # AWEngine - Packet
+**Cancelled**

 Library which creates support for sending packets over network.

 Developer as part of AWEngine project but can be used independently.

+**AWEngine project itself was cancelled.
+This library is cancelled because I had problems setting aside the time for it.**

 ## Libraries